Mickman Speaks on Self-Improvement, Human Connection, & The Audiovisual Experience [Exclusive Interview] - River Beats Dance

 And naturally, I always try to just do something a little different either time I think there is coming back to intuitively making the same choices and developing your own sense of style.
 I think there are a lot of tracks that go for a certain vibe that I’ve locked myself into.
 But yeah, whenever a new genre comes around, a new style of music that I’m inspired by: I’ll always give it a shot.
 I definitely am listening to what’s going on, and I’ll definitely give it a wack.

 OE: Bringing aboard Hindsight for your upcoming set at Mission was really exciting to see.
-It seems that you have a distinctive appreciation for visuals.
-Is there anything that specifically sparked that?
-Do you feel like that’s something as of recent now that artists are breaking through and pushing the limits of maybe visual-audio experiences?
+It seems that you have a distinct appreciation for visuals.
+Did anything in specific spark that?

-CI: Dave Tipper and Dave Veler definitely, in my opinion, single-handedly spearheaded that bloom in that development.
-There’s obviously VJs that were making art before the VJ boom, but the Daves really put it on a pedestal and put a lot of emphasis on pairing that unique nature of creating visual art to go with audio art.
+CI: Dave Tipper and Dave Veler, in my opinion, single-handedly spearheaded the bloom in [audiovisual] development.
+There’s obviously VJs that were making art before the VJ boom, but the Daves really put it on a pedestal and put a lot of emphasis on the unique pairing of visual and audio art.

 I feel like I’m friends with most of the VJs.
-I’ve hung out with them and I know most of the VJs by first name, and I love switching it up.
-I just think it’s such a high level of expression to share an hour with someone like that and doing a set with someone at a show, it is a very profound experience.
+I’ve hung out with them and I know most of them by first name, and I love switching it up.
+I think it’s such a high level of expression to share an hour with someone like that and doing a set with someone at a show, it is a very profound experience.

 I love the all dark blackout, no visuals, just dancing thing: everyone facing each other and not having or being adjacent to a certain screen.
 I’ll always do that as well.
 But then being paired with VJs I think has this just different nature to it where it’s such a shock and awe thing when it comes to seeing a musical artist paired with a visual artist.

-And coming back to Adam (Hindsight Visuals), I connected with him at Submersion.
+Coming back to Adam (Hindsight Visuals), I connected with him at Submersion.
 He’s such a great dude.
 I love him to death.
 I personally hit him up a few weeks ago because there’s some people that I had pairings with earlier on, and then there’s some people that I’ve always wanted to do it with.
 And since meeting him, he’s been number one on my list.
+When I got the opportunity to play at Mission, he was the first person I thought of.

 So getting the opportunity to play at Mission, he was the first person that I thought of, and I instantly hit him up and yeah, he got to work, I got to work, and I’m so excited to crush that set with him.

 Want to find out where Mickman is headed next?
-Follow him closely on socials for hints and announcements to come!
+Follow him on socials for announcements to come!

 Connect with Mickman